MengHao666/Minimal-Hand-pytorch/README.md

 - Code of network model was adapted from [Minimal-Hand](https://github.com/lingtengqiu/Minimal-Hand).

-- @Mrsirovo for the starter code of the LM solver.
+- @Mrsirovo for the starter code of the `utils/LM.py`

+- @maitetsu for the starter code of the `utils/AIK.py`